ydu34/SENG202-Team-5-iFOS/seng202_2019_team5_2_README.md

    - Run application with "java -jar SENG202-Team-5-1.0-SNAPSHOT.jar"
    - You may import pre made .xml files in the xmlFiles folder
    - Once the application is running
-   - The admin screen should launched
+   - The admin screen should launch
    - Go to Import/Export Data
    - Import each individual file in xmlFiles
    - Select Import Data

-II) Importing the project to IntellJ
+II) Importing the project to Intellij
-   -Open IntelliJ
+   -Open Intellij
-   -Select File > New >Project from existing sources -Find the directory where the contents from the zip file were extracted -Select the pom.xml
+   -Select File > New >Project from existing sources -Find the directory where the contents from the zip file that were extracted -Select the pom.xml
    -Click Next > Select the maven project to import -Select the JDK version 1.11.0
    -Click Next > Finish

-III) Running the application in IntellJ
+III) Running the application in Intellij
    - To run the graphical application go to
    - SENG202-Team5/src/main/java/seng202.group5/gui/main
    - Run it buy clicking the green arrow on the top left of the screen or by right clicking main and selecting run